Dennis-who/Dennis-who.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a first-year M.S. student studying data science at New York University.
 I have worked as data science interns in consulting and healthcare, and worked on research topics in large language models, recommendation systems, sports analytics, and hardware security.
-Currently, I am working as graduate assistant at the Academic Analytics department at NYU and seeking DS/ MLE summer opportunities for 2024.
+Currently, I am working as graduate assistant at the Academic Analytics department at NYU and a summer Data Intelligence Intern at ITHAKA.

 I graduated in May 2023 from NYU Shanghai with a double major in data science and economics.
 Learn about my journey there with this [article](https://shanghai.nyu.edu/stories/dennis-hu-shiyi-23-following-his-heart)!